Monday, August 23, 2021 · 16 min read

 Dewesoft provides two product families that implement dual bus technology for integration into real-time controllers:

-- SIRIUS RT high-end signal conditioning data acquisition systems feature a USB data bus that is used for very high-speed buffered acquisition (up to 1MS/s) and a dedicated EtherCAT control bus for the real-time data feed.
+SIRIUS RT: High-end data acquisition systems with high-speed sampling and high dynamic signal acquisition.
+Systems feature a USB data bus that is used for very high-speed buffered acquisition (up to 1MS/s) and a dedicated EtherCAT control bus for the real-time data feed.

-IOLITE is a data acquisition and real-time control system for industrial applications.
-They can provide both real-time control and feedback monitoring systems.
-IOLITE systems are equipped with two fully independent EtherCAT busses that run in parallel.
+IOLTE data acquisition and real-time control systems can provide both real-time control and feedback monitoring systems.
+IOLITE systems are equipped with two fully independent EtherCAT buses that run in parallel.

 The primary EtherCAT bus provides perfectly synchronized and full-speed data acquisition via DewesoftX software.
 IOLITE can stream any number of input and output channels at high speeds to the computer's internal hard drive.